Skip to main content Skip to footer

 There will be occasions when you want to put more time and effort into writing a rejection letter, which is to be expected.
 Examples of these times can be:

 • Someone who has obviously invested a lot of effort – Candidates who have travelled a long distance or have had to invest a lot of time into an application should deserve a more detailed rejection letter than someone who has failed on the first round due to a psychometric test.
-This is common sense but goes back to the idea that you want to give people who could talk about your business a good experience, even if they have been rejected.
+This is common sense, but it goes back to the idea that you want to give people who could talk about your business a good experience, even if they have been rejected.

 Should a Rejection be a Letter, email, or phone call?